mikegin/QuadraticCalculator/README.md

 <br />
 <br />

-Also you can try out running the angular unit tests by doing the following from the root folder.
+Also you can try out running the Angular unit tests by doing the following from the root folder.
 ```console
 cd public
 npm test